immasei/javaswing-scroll-editor/README.md

 **[References](#References)**<br>

 ## Overview
-In this project, we are aiming to design a software product by using Scrum methodology and Agile development practice from design and develop the Virtual Scroll Access System (VSAS), a digital repository to grant Whiskers access to the library's knowledge, represented as downloadable binary files.
+In this project, we aim to develop the Virtual Scroll Access System (VSAS), a digital repository to grant Whiskers access to the library's knowledge, represented as downloadable binary files.
 This system will serve as a portal to the realm of digital wisdom, where library staff and members can efficiently access, download and upload these files.
 <br/>

 ## Getting Started